danielcarpio/obsidian-plugin-generate-data/README.md

 Plugin for Obsidian which generates random data.
 It can be used for give examples or for testing purposes.

+Generate random data for examples or development.
+It can generate names, lastnames, jobs, emails, animals, credit cards, colors, emojis...

 This plugin is made to be used for Obsidian (https://obsidian.md).

 ## Developer documentation